mrankitgupta/Spotify-Data-Analysis-using-Python/README.md

 <p align="center"> <a href="https://open.spotify.com/user/exll9wa5yql2llqyi1k5h56qm?si=YkkYuaD7SN60DMjXWo7eTQ&utm_source=copy-link" target="_blank"> <img src="https://github.com/mrankitgupta/Spotify-Data-Analysis-using-Python/blob/main/images/Spotify.webp" alt="Spotify" width="50%" height="10%"/> </a> </p>

-- Here, We'll exploring and quantify data about music and drawing valuable insights.
+- Here, l have explored and quantified data about music and drawn valuable insights.

-- Perform an exploratory data analysis (EDA) and data visualization of the data from Spotify using Python.
+- Performed an exploratory data analysis (EDA) and data visualization of the data from Spotify using Python.

 - Data analysis - Exploring the relationship between the audio features of a song and how positive or negative its lyrics are, involving sentiment analysis.

-- Includes data collection script that scrapes audio feature data from the Spotify API, as well as lyrical data from the LyricWikiAPI

 - Spotify Data Analysis makes use of secondary data from Spotify.
 Learners will use data to identify patterns and relationships between different characteristics.
-The activity will support learners in developing their ability to review and interpret a dataset.
+The activity will support in developing their ability to review and interpret a dataset.

 **Prerequisite:** <code>[Data Analyst Roadmap](https://github.com/mrankitgupta/Data-Analyst-Roadmap)</code> :hourglass: , <code>[Python Lessons](https://github.com/mrankitgupta/PythonLessons)</code> 📑 & <code>[Python Libraries for Data Science](https://github.com/mrankitgupta/PythonLibraries)</code> 🗂️